chain linked fence

 Choosing the Right Fastener for Chain Link Fencing

-Several fastener types are particularly ideal for chain link fencing applications: hog rings, c-rings, and easy twist ties/barb edges.
+There are three primary types of fasteners you could use for chain link fencing: hog rings, C-rings, and easy twist ties/barb edges.

 Hog Rings